 To go on the Ratepayer Roll, you need to apply to the Electoral Officer for the local council area in which you own property but do not usually live.
 The Electoral Officer will send you out a form to complete, sign and return so they can check your eligibility.

-Information about applying to go on the Ratepayer Roll was sent out with Rate demands on 1 May 2016.
+Information about applying to go on the Ratepayer Roll will be sent out with Rate demands on 1 May 2022.